learn-ark/dapp-core-module-gti-template/README.md

-# ARK Core - dApp Installation Setup Steps
+# Reusable ARK Core Module dApp Custom Transaction Implementation Template Skeleton

 This is a basic example/template of ARK dApp development, by using our CustomTransaction Logic approach.